 No more cramming as many people as you can around the dining room table — save some room, both for guests and for seconds.
 Place chairs and tables at least 6 feet apart.

-If nothing else, one of the benefits that's come out of the COVID-19 pandemic is that we've gotten a lot better at keeping in touch with loved ones over distance.
-If you live nearby, safely prepare and make a contactless dinner delivery to your elderly or immunocompromised family members.
+If nothing else, one of the benefits that have come out of the COVID-19 pandemic is that we've gotten a lot better at keeping in touch with loved ones over distance.
+If you live nearby, safely prepare and deliver a contactless dinner to your elderly or immunocompromised family members.

 For those farther away, offer them a virtual seat at the table so it feels like they're really there.
 When they can finally attend your outdoor Thanksgiving dinners in person, they'll be able to enjoy the new tradition you've created this year.